 - Sharp cheddar cheese – Freshly grated is best, but any preferred cheese may be used.

-How To Make Grit Cakes Recipe
+Let’s Make Grit Cakes Together!

 (Below shows step-by-step photos and modified instructions.
 For the complete recipe, along with ingredient amounts, scroll down to the recipe card.)